 Researchers have found that oral contraceptive-related nutrient deficiency symptoms include weakness, fatigue, difficulty walking, pale or yellow skin, headaches, nausea, dizziness, decreased libido, and depression.
 And for the record, the knowledge that the pill depletes nutrients and creates these as well as other complications isn’t exactly cutting-edge information.
-"Major effects of oral contraceptives on nutritional status are elevation of triglycerides, decline in glucose tolerance, an apparent increase in the need for folate and vitamins C, B2, and B6 and a decrease in iron loss," researchers noted in one study nearly four decades ago.
+"Major effects of oral contraceptives on nutritional status are elevation of triglycerides, decline in glucose tolerance, an apparent increase in the need for folate and vitamins C, B2, and B6 and a decrease in iron loss," researchers noted1 in one study nearly four decades ago.
 Yup: Researchers knew this stuff back in the 1970s.

 Oral contraceptives leave you vulnerable to deficiencies.

 Let’s back up and look at vitamin B6 and depression.
-Studies show birth control users abnormally metabolize tryptophan, an amino acid your body converts to the feel-good neurotransmitter serotonin.
-And researchers have suggested supplementing with 25 mg of tryptophan daily—that’s 12 times the normal recommended daily amount—to correct the problem.
-Another ancient study (ancient in science terms, at least) found 80 percent of oral contraceptive users had a relative B6 deficiency and 20 percent an absolute deficiency.
+Studies show birth control users abnormally metabolize tryptophan, an amino acid that your body converts to the feel-good neurotransmitter serotonin.
+And researchers2 have suggested supplementing with 25 mg of tryptophan daily—that’s 12 times the normal recommended daily amount—to correct the problem.
+Another ancient study3 (ancient in science terms, at least) found 80 percent of oral contraceptive users had a relative B6 deficiency and 20 percent an absolute deficiency.
 Here’s the link: You need vitamin B6 to convert that amino acid (tryptophan) into serotonin.

-B vitamins aside, studies show birth control pills deplete vitamins C and E as well as minerals like magnesium, selenium, and zinc.
+B vitamins aside, studies4 show birth control pills deplete vitamins C and E as well as minerals like magnesium, selenium, and zinc.
 Others show the pill lowers overall antioxidant status.
 One study among 30 women looked at how three contraceptive methods affected nutrients like alpha-tocopherol and gamma-tocopherol (two types of vitamin E) as well as total antioxidant capacity.
-Researchers also found that levels of the antioxidant coenzyme Q10 (CoQ10) and alpha-tocopherol were significantly lower in contraceptive users compared with non-birth-control users.
+Researchers also found5 that levels of the antioxidant coenzyme Q10 (CoQ10) and alpha-tocopherol were significantly lower in contraceptive users compared with non-birth-control users.

 You need to know this about the pill and disease.